 Thinking and reflecting are keys to progressing in RS.
+Thinking tools are embedded into our curriculum to support this.
 It is important to listen well and ask questions.
-Written work should not be hurried and care should be taken to produce work that is balanced and well informed.
+Written work should not be hurried, and care should be taken to produce work that is balanced and well informed.
 Technical vocabulary should be used where appropriate.
 When a student is absent it is expected that they make the effort to catch up on missed work.
-The department's use of Teams often facilitates this, as most lesson resources and homework tasks can be found there.
+The department's use of Teams often facilitates this, as lesson resources and homework tasks can be found there.
+Students are encouraged to develop independent learning habits by bringing ideas from their wider experiences and from current affairs into our discussions in lessons.